docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

 You can display icon images in `Image` or `IconButton` controls, or display images in place of strings or in addition to strings as the selectable items in a `Listbox` or `DropdownList` control.
-In each case, the image is defined by setting the element’s `image` property.
+In each case, the image is defined by setting the element's `image` property.
 You can set it to a [ScriptUIImage object](graphic-customization-objects.md#scriptuiimage-object); a named icon resource; a [File object](../file-system-access/file-object.md#file-object); or the pathname of a file containing the iconic image, or of an alias or shortcut to that file (see [Specifying paths](../file-system-access/using-file-and-folder-objects.md#specifying-paths)).